This year’s Human Rights Day slogan is “Dignity, Freedom, and Justice for All” and the call to action is #StandUp4Human Rights.

 From a distance, the Katse dam is a spectacle of engineering.
 It has been constructed to the highest engineering standards in the world and various parts of the project have won international recognised awards.

-The dam has nonetheless caused untold suffering amongst the 20, 000 people whose livelihoods have been affected by construction of the dam.
 The communities living around the Katse dam have suffered numerous setbacks as a result of the dam.
 One of the most critical setbacks has been the decline in food security as their arable lands were inundated.
 LHDA put in place a compensation plan for the lost fields but the compensation has fallen far short of the expectations of local communities as they say they are receiving paltry payments which have condemned the villagers to poverty and starvation.

 Communities along the newly constructed Ha Seshote-Polihali Dam road which connects Leribe to Mokhotlong want the construction of the road to be halted immediately after their protest turned into a police atrocity.
 When the Lesotho Highland Development Authority (LHDA) 2019 started construction of the Phase II road from Ha-Seshote to Polihali Dam, the communities were excited at the prospective benefits of the road.
 However, they are now disappointed after police officers brutally assaulted them on May 10, 2022.